balfieri/aviation/README.md

 give everyone some internet at higher altitudes.
 Unfortuntely, the bandwidth from these satellites can be quite low.
 Maybe that will change.

+Come to think of it, this box could be used in a car, too.
+Also, anywhere multiple people are studying near each other and don't want to disturb other people.

 Software libraries used:
 * portaudio
 * airplay2-receiver